 “You release it to the Universe,” I added.

 “Yeah, that’s right.”
 They paused.
-“Hey, how do you know about the “RM Theory?”
+“Hey, have you heard of the “RM Theory?”

 “Do you know what the “RM” stands for?”
-I asked.
+I countered.

 “Well, ah, no. Do you?